-All staff should be aware of potential hazards in the nursery environment and monitor safety at all times.
+All staff are trained in Health and Safety awareness and issues, and should be aware of potential hazards in the nursery environment and monitor safety at all times.

 Risk assessments

 Risk assessments document the hazard, who could be harmed, existing controls, the seriousness of the risk/injury, any further action needed to control the risk, who is responsible for what action, when/how often will the action be undertaken, and how will this be monitored and checked and by whom.